Bibliography for Tracing French Noble Families

 Vol. 6, S-Z.

-This is an alphabetical index of persons and places found in the extensive manuscript collection of the Bibliothèque nationale.
+This is an alphabetical index of persons and places found in the extensive manuscript collection of the BNF.
 If you find a name of interest here, then you must record the manuscript number as the first step.
-The second step is to track down the manuscript number in one of the other descriptive catalogs of the Bibliothèque nationale listed in this section.
+The second step is to track down the manuscript number in one of the other descriptive catalogs of the BNF listed in this section and also to check Gallica in case it has been digitized.

 __________, Département des Manuscrits.
 Les Catalogues du Département des Imprimés.
 Paris: Bibliothèque nationale, 1970.

-A list of the catalogues and indexes for the printed books at the Bibliothèque nationale.
+A list of the catalogues and indexes for the printed books at the BNF.
 You will need this to untangle the complex card catalogue system they have.
-The Bibliothèque nationale now has an online card catalogue for its publications, called Opale, but not everything is in it yet.
+The BNF now has an online catalogues you can consult.

 __________.
 Les Catalogues du Département des Manuscrits: manuscrits occidentaux.
 Paris: Bibliothèque nationale, 1974.